Kalianey/zodiacpress/readme.txt

 ZodiacPress is the first WordPress plugin that lets you generate astrology birth reports with your custom interpretations, directly on your site.

 This is **not** an embedded script that pulls astrology data from another astrology site.
 ZodiacPress turns your site into an astrology report press.
 Your astrology interpretations reside on your own site, and the reports are created on your own site.
 The Swiss Ephemeris is included inside.
+Also includes Sidereal zodiac options.

 The birth report includes three parts: